 With only one page to work with, it’s critical to include only job-relevant details.

 So customise your CV to the company by focusing on your most relevant experience and skills.
 Cut anything that isn’t directly connected to the job you’re applying for to frame yourself as an ideal candidate.

 Consider the following elements to tailor your CV in a way that positions you as qualified:

 - The job requirements and qualifications

-- Your ability to perform the role’s tasks as stated in the job advert (key skills)
+- Your ability to perform the role’s tasks

-- The organisation’s mission and values
+- The organisation’s culture, mission, and values

 - Consistently received positive feedback from customers and helped develop a new customer experience strategy that led to an increase in customer satisfaction by 20% and a decrease in customer churn rate by 40%.